-Having convenient workplaces for disabled employees is an important matter In most large enterprises.
+Having convenient workplaces for disabled employees is an important matter in most large enterprises.

-Making a workplace accessable for the disabled is the law in many cases, but more importantly, it ensure that employers are able to retain the best employees for any given position.
+Making a workplace accessable for the disabled is the law in many cases, but more importantly, it ensures that employers are able to retain the best employees for any given position.
 Many business can even offset the additional costs associated with providing access to the disabled withfederal tax credits and incentives.
 By choosing material handling and storage equipment that is deigned to accomodate the disabled, business owners can hire the best avaiable talent without concern for physical limitations.
 Many employers also see a reduction in staff turnover.

 Optimized workplaces for disabled employees